Legislation: Need to Know

 In these cases, neither the end-client nor the umbrella company has a duty to ensure that these workers receive comparable pay, or employment rights comparable to those of permanent employees of the end-client.

-The Swedish Derogation Model
+The Swedish Derogation Model – an explanation

 When the Agency Workers Directive was negotiated at EU level a Swedish delegation negotiated a clause that said: